 If your complaint is about a real estate agent, tell your landlord about the agent’s behaviour.

-See Factsheet 11: Consumer, Trader and Tenancy Tribunal and contact your local Tenants Advice and Advocacy Service for help to make an application.
+See Factsheet 11: NSW Civil and Administrative Tribunal and contact your local Tenants’ Advice and Advocacy Service for help to make an application.

-See Complaining to NSW Fair Trading at www.tenants.org.au/complaining-to-nsw-fair-trading or contact your local Tenants Advice and Advocacy Service.
+See Complaining to NSW Fair Trading or contact your local Tenants’ Advice and Advocacy Service.

 This factsheet is intended as a guide to the law and should not be used as a substitute for legal advice.
 It applies to people who live in, or are affected by, the law as it applies in New South Wales, Australia. © Tenants’ Union of NSW.